Sánchez Adobe Park: Modern period

 The County of San Mateo purchased the Sánchez Adobe and the surrounding 5.46 acre in 1947, and began a comprehensive restoration project completed in 1953.
 This included structural and architectural restoration of the Adobe and construction of several outbuildings on the park property including a caretakers residence.
 In 2002, the Adobe was further restored with a new roof.

 The City of Pacifica celebrates early California history with an annual event in mid-September known as Rancho Days, including music, historical reenactments and food.

 Hundreds gathered on October 26, 2019, at the Sanchez Adobe site to celebrate the Ohlone, the first inhabitants of the Peninsula.
 This was the first "Ohlone Day" celebration and was highlighted by special salutes to the first people who lived at the site, the Aramai of the Ramaytush Ohlone village of Pruristac.
+The park also opened a new visitor center the same day.

 The San Mateo County History Museum operates Sanchez Adobe as an historic house museum.
 Visitors can explore the home, look at artifacts from archaeological digs and view the location of the original farm buildings.
 Admission is free.
 The museum offers school programs designed to teach students about life on a California rancho.